I wrote a Binance Beginner’s Guide to help crypto newbies like myself become familiar with using the basic functions of the Binance website.

 What I covered above is just the basics of using the Binance website for trading.
 There’s so much more than you can do on the website and there are so many features that you can also use.
 I’ll blog about those other features once I’ve tried them.

-What I also love above the Binance website is that there are tutorial links and sometimes, videos on a lot of key pages to help new users navigate the website.
+What I also love about the Binance website is that there are tutorial links and sometimes, videos on a lot of key pages to help new users navigate the website.

 There are also precautionary messages on certain features to remind users about the risks associated with crypto trading.